metayeti/YABS.js/README.md

 Now that we have the file hierarchy and a build instructions file, we can build the project.
 To build, all we have to do is to invoke `node build` from the command line from the root of the project.
 Build output will materialize in the `build/` folder which will be created automatically if it doesn't exist.
 All subsequent builds will only update relevant files and will skip files listed under `"files"` that have not updated since the last build.
 Only the source files are processed with every build.

 This is all we need to run a build for a simple web application, but YABS.js offers more options.
-In the following sections, additional capabilities of the build instructions file and how to utilize them will be explained.
+In the following sections, additional capabilities of the build instructions file and directions on how to utilize them will be explained.

 ## 5. Build instructions file